-The A licensed lender, along with approval by the Loan Committee loan committee or the Executive Director shall, through the executive director, homeownership center director, or authorized individual, be able to make emergency loans of up to \$10,000 for "urgent needs".
-"Urgent needs" are defined as mechanical, structural, or financial crises, which -in the opinion of the staff -would cause the occupant(s) undue hardship, or that would result in further structural or financial damage if not addressed.
-All-NWWVT standard underwriting criteria shall apply, and staff will review the income verification and household income form to determine area median income (AMI).
+A licensed lender, along with approval by the Loan Committee or the Executive Director shall be able to make emergency loans of up to \$10,000 for "urgent needs".
+Urgent needs are defined as mechanical, structural, or financial crises, which, in the opinion of the staff, would cause the occupant(s) undue hardship, or that would result in further structural or financial damage if not addressed.
+NWWVT standard underwriting criteria shall apply, and staff will review the income verification and household income form to determine area median income (AMI).